1. Overview

 </databaseChangeLog>

-Notice the timestamps in changelogs’ references.
-The master.xml file is used by Liquibase to track the changesets that have already been applied to the database.
+Now**, Liquibase uses the master.xml file to track the changesets that have already been applied to the database**.
+To reduce conflicts, we prepend the file containing the changeset with a data timestamp.
 The date timestamp allows Liquibase to determine which changesets have already been applied and which still need to be applied.
+This is just a convention we use and can be changed according to our needs.

-Once the changesets are applied, normally we cannot edit the same ones further.
-It’s best to make a new changeset always.
-That’s how Liquibase ensures consistency of our database versioning.
+Once the changesets are applied, we cannot normally edit the same ones further.
+So, for any given schema modification, we must create a new changeset file, which will provide consistency in our database versioning.

 3. Run Liquibase With a Spring Bean